 Ergonomic design.
 Avoid carriers where the baby’s legs fall straight down, and choose one that allows a baby’s legs to be in an “M” position, with their knees higher than their bottom.
 This will prevent hip dysplasia, which is a dislocation of the hip socket with potentially serious effects.
 To ensure you’re buying from a brand that promotes healthy hip development, check out this list of approved hip-healthy products from the International Hip Dysplasia Institute.

 Baby’s needs.
 There are many types of carriers.
 You need to choose one that best fits your baby’s needs.
 A baby wrap carrier has one piece of fabric tied around the body to secure the baby, while a sling comes with two rings that will secure the baby’s position.
 While both are great for newborns, if you want a carrier that provides a lot of support and structure, look into soft structured carriers.
+For a variety of stylish and adjustable options, you can explore the Wildbird baby brand, for instance, which can also offer carriers that prioritize both comfort and aesthetic appeal.

 Comfortable to wear.
 It’s not only the baby’s comfort that should be considered, but the caregiver’s, too.
 Look for padded shoulder straps and a wide waist strap that will distribute your baby’s weight evenly and will keep the pressure off the shoulders and back.